mapcrafter/mapcrafter/docs/index.rst

 Minecraft worlds to a bunch of images which are viewable like a Google Map in any webbrowser using Leaflet.js.

-It runs on Linux and other Unix-like operating systems like Mac OS.
-There is also an experimental build for Windows (see :ref:`installation_windows`).
+It runs on Linux and other Unix-like operating systems like Mac OS and has also an experimental support for Windows (see :ref:`installation_windows`).
 The renderer works with the Anvil world format and the Minecraft 1.6 resource packs.